MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/localizations/emea-eeu-advance-invoices-for-retail.md

 The information in this topic applies to the Eastern European localization and is specific to the retail industry.

-For some European countries (Poland, Hungary, and Czech Republic), when a prepayment is received from a customer via Point of Sale (POS), the prepayment must be registered for tax purposes, and you must generate and print an advance invoice document that includes the prepayment amount.
+For Poland, Hungary, and Czech Republic, when a prepayment is received from a customer via Point of Sale (POS), the prepayment must be registered for tax purposes, and it's required to generate and print an advance invoice document that includes the prepayment amount.
 Additionally, for Poland, advance invoice transactions must be posted in the general ledger.

 When the invoice for the sales order is finally posted, the final document should include the advance invoice, and any prepayments should be indicated.